What Is Amazon Kinesis Data Firehose?

 For Amazon S3 destinations, streaming data is delivered to your S3 bucket.
 If data transformation is enabled, you can optionally back up source data to another Amazon S3 bucket.

 For Amazon Redshift destinations, streaming data is delivered to your S3 bucket first.
-Kinesis Data Firehose then issues an Amazon Redshift COPY command to load data from your S3 bucket to your Amazon Redshift cluster.
+Amazon Data Firehose then issues an Amazon Redshift COPY command to load data from your S3 bucket to your Amazon Redshift cluster.
 If data transformation is enabled, you can optionally back up source data to another Amazon S3 bucket.

 For OpenSearch Service destinations, streaming data is delivered to your OpenSearch Service cluster, and it can optionally be backed up to your S3 bucket concurrently.